Books & stuff

 Books that changed my mind

-• The Deficit Myth, by Stephanie Kelton.
-This is a book that could have been an article, but the central point is important: The debt of the federal government is of an entirely different nature than the debt of individuals, and making false comparisons between the two limits our ability to think about how the federal government and work for public good.
+- The Deficit Myth, by Stephanie Kelton.
+A book that could have been an article, but the central point is important: The debt of the federal government is of an entirely different nature than the debt of individuals, and making false comparisons between the two limits our ability to think about how the federal government can work for public good.

 Bonus: Worst books I've read